PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 ### Accidental Settings

-The remembered alterations system is configured through four piece-level settings:
+The remembered alterations system is configured through four piece-level settings.
+Three settings control **decision logic** (which accidentals to print), while one controls **presentation** (how to render them):

+**Decision Logic Settings:**

+**`:courtesy-accidental-for-other-octaves?`** (boolean, default `true`)
+- Controls whether cross-octave courtesy accidentals are printed
+- `true`: Print courtesy accidental when same letter has different accidental in another octave (e.g., F# in octave 4, F natural in octave 5 triggers courtesy natural)
+- `false`: Octaves are independent—no cross-octave courtesy accidentals
+- **Used by**: Decision logic (affects which pitches receive `:courtesy-other-octave` type)

-**:french-ties?** (boolean, default `false`)
+**`:french-ties?`** (boolean, default `false`)
-- Controls whether tied-to notes at the start of a measure print an accidental (French style).
+- Controls whether tied-to notes at the start of a measure print an accidental (French style)
-- `false` (standard): tied-to notes at position 0 are bypassed unconditionally — no accidental is printed and remembered state is not updated (same as intra-measure ties).
+- `false` (standard): Tied-to notes at position 0 are bypassed unconditionally—no accidental is printed and remembered state is not updated (same as intra-measure ties)
-- `true` (French style): bypass is disabled only at measure boundaries — a tied-to note at position 0 is treated like a normal note (compares to baseline, prints if needed, updates remembered state).
+- `true` (French style): Bypass is disabled only at measure boundaries—a tied-to note at position 0 is treated like a normal note (compares to baseline, prints if needed, updates remembered state)
+- **Used by**: Decision logic (affects which notes print accidentals)

 **`:keyless-accidentals`** (keyword, default `:standard`)
 - Controls accidental behavior in keyless key signatures
 - `:standard`: Normal remembered alterations, like C major without tonic
 - `:all-except-repeated`: Show accidentals except immediate repeats (atonal music)
 - `:all`: Show accidentals on every pitch including repeats (maximum clarity)

-**`:courtesy-accidental-for-other-octaves?`** (boolean, default `true`)
-- Controls cross-octave courtesy accidentals
-- `true`: Show courtesy when same letter has different accidental in another octave
-- `false`: Octaves are independent—no cross-octave courtesy
+- **Used by**: Decision logic (affects baseline and memory behavior)

+**Presentation Setting:**

 **`:parenthesized-courtesy-accidental-for-other-octaves?`** (boolean, default `true`)
-- Controls parenthesization of cross-octave courtesy accidentals
+- Controls visual presentation of cross-octave courtesy accidentals
-- `true`: Courtesy accidentals are parenthesized (visual distinction from required accidentals)
+- `true`: Cross-octave courtesy accidentals rendered with parentheses (e.g., "(♮)" for visual distinction)
-- `false`: Courtesy accidentals use normal appearance
+- `false`: Cross-octave courtesy accidentals use normal appearance
-- Only applies when `:courtesy-accidental-for-other-octaves?` is `true`
+- **Used by**: Rendering layer only (decision logic returns `:courtesy-other-octave` type; renderer applies parentheses based on this setting)
+- **Note**: This setting does NOT affect which accidentals are printed—only how they appear visually

 These settings are accessed via the `ooloi.shared.api` namespace and configured per-piece, with future extensions possible for other levels.